Semantic Exploration from Language Abstractions and Pretrained Representations

 We show that language-based exploration is compatible with both policy gradient and Q-learning algorithms.
 We use Impala \citep{espeholt2018impala} on Playroom and R2D2 on City \citep{kapturowski2018recurrent}.
 Q-learning is more suitable for the City, because the action space is more restricted compared to the one needed for Playroom tasks.

 For both environments, the agent architecture consists of an image ResNet encoder and a language LSTM encoder that feed into a memory LSTM module.
 The policy and value heads are MLPs that receive the memory state as input.
 If the exploration method requires additional networks, such as the trainable network in RND or inverse dynamics model in NGU, they do not share any parameters with the policy or value networks.
+Figure~\ref{fig:policy_archs} is a visualization of an Impala agent that uses language-augmented exploration.
 Hyperparameters and additional details are found in Appendix~\ref{appx:training}.